dbeniamin/1-100_PythonCode_Challenge/README.md

 - Rendering CSS and HTML files with Flask, can be used as a baseline for a personal digital Card.
 - Adding personal touch to the HTML5 UP template.

+**28.08.2024 → day 57 - Jinja** - Introduction to Jinja.
+- Basic website building blocks using Jinja and Flask.

 ### Contributing: